Roles & Personas¶

 - If you have decided to personalise the persona with a picture, this can be added by clicking on avatar box next to the persona properties notebook, to select an image to associated with the persona.

-- Click on the Environment table, and choose and environment to situate the persona in.
-This will add the new environment to the environment list, and open up a new folder for information about persona roles, and an environment specific narrative.
+- Click on the Environment card, and click on the Add button to situate the persona in an environment.
+Selecting an environment from the modal will open up a new folder for information about persona roles, and an environment specific narrative.

 - Click on the Narrative tab and enter a narrative describing the persona’s relationship with the problem domain or prospective system within the environment, and any environment specific concerns he or she might have.